 The last remaining project—a job Slusser knew he’d hire a team of professionals to handle —was to replace the home’s mechanical system.
 Although in good condition, the system was designed for a larger, less efficient home.
 After a heat load analysis, it was clear that the boiler was originally 30 percent larger than it needed to be.

-Pipe assembly for new boiler“We’ll, it was the last wad of bills to hit the bottom of our money pit,” complained Slusser.
+“We’ll, it was the last wad of bills to hit the bottom of our money pit,” complained Slusser.
 “We just couldn’t do the work we’d done on the house to see the last remaining task un-done.
 Clearly, the boiler was a lot bigger than it needed to be.”

 Oversized much?